arke-industries/philotechnica/docs/whatis.md

 </p>

 ## Exterminate
-1. War - good old shells, lasers, and missiles with a variety of defenses to balance them makes pursuing a pvp meta rewarding and enables varied fleet compositions for huge fights.
+1. **War.** - good old shells, lasers, and missiles with a variety of defenses to balance them makes pursuing a pvp meta rewarding and enables varied fleet compositions for huge fights.
 All drones persist on the same map 24/7 so you can come to your ally's aid or ambush prey with equal ease.
-2. Market - business is just a different kind of war.
+2. **Market.** - business is just a different kind of war.
 Create and execute contracts to buy, sell, and share tech, resources, starmaps, and drones.
-3. More Politics - orgs obviously gonna go to war all the time.
+3. **More Politics.** - orgs obviously gonna go to war all the time.
 Multiple org memberships for players mean Really Fun(tm) political stuff like false flagging, ROE, and collateral damage become possible.

 <p align="center">
   <figure>